Christopher-Ochs/SeniorDesignProject/TaskList.md

 ## Data Visualization Platform

-1. Develop a continuous integration pipeline for deployment (Matheww)
+1. Develop a continuous integration pipeline for deployment (Mathew)
 2. Design the UI for the website (Philip)
 3. Develop the web app (Philip)
 4. Integrate the model into the web app (Chris)